JordyVanKerkvoorde/html-to-pdf-dynamic/README.md

     + *value* - the value of your variable

 ## Dependancy
-This project was created with the node-html-pdf module
+This project was created with the node-html-pdf module by [Marc Bachmann](https://github.com/marcbachmann)
 - https://github.com/marcbachmann/node-html-pdf
 - https://www.npmjs.com/package/html-pdf